 The entire festival is meant to commemorate the last week leading up to Ash Wednesday and the Lenten season.
 Festivities begin on ‘Jueves Lardero’, also known as Fatty Thursday, in which all Spanish and Catalan people enjoy local dishes including Spanish tortilla and Catalan butifarra (a type of sausage).
 In Sitges, this day of gluttony is topped off with the celebration of the arrival of the King.
 To mark the end of the festivities, the ‘Burial of the Sardine’ takes place, in which a sardine is buried at the beach to symbolize the abstinence from fish and sweets for the following 40 days leading up to Easter.

 Sitges is known as the gay capital of Europe and while some choose it as a sunny destination for a summer holiday or a quiet day trip away from bustling Barcelona, many people come to take part in the festivities hosted by the town’s large gay community.
 When it comes to the Carnival celebrations, the costumes, color, music and parades are stepped up a notch, making this fiesta one the most vivid and wildest parties of the year.

 Carnival’s crazy Spanish celebrations are not exclusive to Sitges!
-While the Carnaval celebrations in Barcelona are not as vibrant as in Sitges, there are a few parades going on at the beginning of February.
+While the Carnaval celebrations in Barcelona are not as vibrant as in Sitges, there are a few parades going on at the end of February.
 If you’re looking to experience the Carnival in a quieter manner, then check out apartmentbarcelona.com for fantastic apartments located close to all the festivities in Barcelona.